Agent integration

 2. They click the magic-link in the inbox.

-3. They mint an API key with the anchors:create and receipts:read scopes.
+3. They mint an API key with the anchors:create and proofs:read scopes.

 4. They hand the bearer string (sk_...) to the agent runtime.